SoCalGas will receive $175,000 to advance renewable energy storage technology.

-Effective April 1, 2017, parking fees are changing for the Claremont Hills Wilderness Park and Thompson Creek Trail parking lots on Saturday and Sunday mornings.
+Effective April 1, 2017, parking fees have changed for the Claremont Hills Wilderness Park and Thompson Creek Trail parking lots on Saturday and Sunday mornings.
 Parking lot fees for Saturday and Sunday mornings from opening until 10:00 a.m. will be $5.00 for every four hours, and will remain $3.00 for all other days and times.

 Claremont was named a 2016 Tree City USA by the Arbor Day Foundation in honor of its commitment to effective urban forest management.